Main Navigation

 RHM Bible Study, Acts Chapter 20 from Refreshing Hope Ministries on Vimeo.

-Transcript: Today we are going to study Acts chapter 20 in depth.
+Today we are going to study Acts chapter 20 in depth.
 You can follow along in your own Bible if you like.
 I will be reading from the World English Bible because it is the only modern English translation that is copyright free, and I can read the entire Bible on video without any legal drama or breaking anyone’s rules.
-After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you on the website.
+After the meeting today, or sometime this week, please take the matching quiz that I have prepared for you at the end of this study.
 Thanks to everyone that has participated so far.
 Let’s get started:

 First, let’s set our location and do a brief catchup.
 In Acts chapter 19, Paul set out on his third missionary journey and stayed in Ephesus for about three years teaching the people and building a group of believers there.
 God worked special miracles through Paul.
 Handkerchiefs and aprons taken from him would heal the sick, and drive out evil spirits.
 Paul made such an impact on the dark city of Ephesus that the craftsmen who made silver idols of artemis, started a riot because their businesses were affected.
 That is where we begin our story today.
 Paul is still in Ephesus on his third mission trip and the riot has just ended.